-Some people like to split the daily dose into two, taking one in the morning and the other one in the evening.
-You might consider first trying CBD tea in the evening, after finishing all your work.
+Some people like to split the daily dose into two, taking one in the morning and the other in the evening.
+You might consider first trying CBD tea in the evening after finishing all your work.
 In that way, you can explore the effect of CBD tea in a more familiar setting.
-Also, consider that your mind might be more susceptible to CBD at the end of the day, due to the lower energy levels.
+Also, consider that your mind might be more susceptible to CBD at the end of the day due to the lower energy levels.

 The effects people generally report are falling asleep easier and a better quality of sleep.
-During the daytime, many find it takes the edge of their shoulders while still maintaining their focus and efficacy.
-Also, a lot of people suffering from anxiety have been experimenting with CBD and many reports it does wonders for them.
+Many find it takes the edge of their shoulders during the daytime while still maintaining their focus and efficacy.
+Also, a lot of people suffering from anxiety have been experimenting with CBD.

-On the other hand, if you are suffering from severe anxiety or depression, always consult your physician first.
+On the other hand, if you suffer from severe anxiety or depression, always consult your physician first.
 The reason is twofold.
-CBD by itself is not dangerous at all, but it can affect the metabolism of other drugs, making them stronger or weaker.
-Also, in treating serious anxiety, some scientists claim that only concentrations of CBD over 300mg are effective, which is a bit too much for combining with tea.
+CBD by itself is not dangerous at all, but it can affect other drugs’ metabolism, making them stronger or weaker.
+Also, in treating serious anxiety, some scientists claim that only CBD concentrations over 300mg are effective, which is a bit too much for combining with tea.

 Considering the somewhat bitter and unpleasant flavor of pure CBD oil, combining it with your favorite tea seems like a great idea.
 After all, tea has been used for eons as a natural medicine and soothing agent.
 So it has to be a match made in heaven.